 LiteSpeed’s cache is called LSCache, and it can be enabled by just flicking the “Automatic Cache” toggle in your hosting account.

-We set up a test site to find out how good Hostinger really is.
+We set up a testing site to find out how good Hostinger web host really is.
 We tested the whole process:

 - Signing up and getting account credentials